18F/unit-testing-node/_pages/components/middleware.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-Now let's update the code to get the test to pass.
-First, let's write a
+Now update the code to get the test to pass.
+First, write a utility function
-utility function to detect when the success reaction is present in a message:
+to detect when the success reaction is present in a message:

 ```js
 function alreadyProcessed(message, successReaction) {